 *

 Finally, that sorry excuse for a play was over, and Erica, Eric, and I took off (trying to escape the group too).
 We practically ran to the Tube station, only for there to be technical difficulties with Eric's oyster card.
 But we managed to get on the train with only 2 other people from the group also making it.
 We returned to the flat to get dressed.
 We were going to Fabric.
 After getting cute and freshening up our scent and make up, we headed out.
 And we saw the line.
 The line for Fabric.
 So we stopped at a pub to get a drink while the line was so long.
 There, we met three people from Paris: Carrie, Julian, and some girl who's name sounded like a Jewish expression and I couldn't pronounce, let alone spell.
 It was nice, they liked Americans, they called Paris magical, and they were funny.
 It was nice - I'd kind of given up on Paris and going.
 I figured they all hated us Americans and I wasn't so sure about Paris.
 But they changed my mind, and my hope has been restored!
 So we all got in line for the club, but the two French girls got separated, so just the Americans got in when we got to the entrance.
 I can't even put this place into words.
 Not only was it huge (3, 4 floors?)
 The music was awesome.
 You walk into this place, and the bass vibrates through your whole body.
 It was hot, so we checked our coats (one pound) and went to dance.
 There were several djs, one for each floor, but i think the one we stayed at longest was Numbers.
 I don't know check out for the details.
 So we dance and dance and dance and have an absolute ball.
 At about 3 I went out for a smoke, and met George, who goes to university at Bath.
 He LOVED my tattoos.
 In fact, he said "That looks like some Miami Ink shit right there" and taught me something about swallows.
 He saw Holly Golightly on my right inner arm, and asked where my second swallow was.
 I told him I didn't have one.
 He said you're supposed to get your second swallow when you're on the path that you want to be on in life, and you're happy with where you're headed.
 Swallows, I learned, mate for life, so they're lovebirds.
 So I go back in and we all decide that it's about time to go.
-I had noticed the shirts that the staff were wearing, almost like I <3 NY but it was I A Little About Fabric: (just google "fabric top club in the world")
+I had noticed the shirts that the staff were wearing, almost like I <3 NY but it was I

 Recently named the best club in the world (again) by DJmag, Fabric is a club that is universally acknowledged as being the best at what it does because it simply focuses on the heart of club culture: the music.
 Although Fabric has been graced by the presence of top DJs, it is most widely celebrated for bringing underground dance music and more obscure, but still talented DJs to the spotlight.
 Fabric was also the first club in Europe to house what it calls a “bodysonic” dancefloor: clubbers on the dancefloor can literally shake it to the beat because parts of the floor are hooked up to 400 bass transducers that pump out the music being played, right into the dancing bodies via their feet.
 With 25000 square feet of room to get shook in a club in which “there’s never been so much as a dud DJ,” Fabric more than deserves a spot in this list.